Comparisons13 min read

 • Tech-savvy users who want to customize their setup

-• Anyone who needs a VPN that works in heavily censored countries
+• Anyone needing a VPN that works in heavily censored countries

 • Households or small teams needing unlimited simultaneous connections